 Penn: I can't!
 I never learned how!

-Before Family Guy, James Woods played himself-as-a-lunatic in "Homer and Apu", replacing Apu at the Kwik-E-Mart and claiming to be researching a movie role (during the interview he even claims to have traveled through time to research for his cameo in Chaplin).
-When Apu returns to his job, Woods leaves to "battle aliens on a faraway planet", and gives a Sure, Why Not? reaction when Marge thinks he's talking about another role.
+Before Family Guy, James Woods played himself-as-a-lunatic in "Homer and Apu", replacing Apu at the Kwik-E-Mart and claiming to be researching a movie role.
+During the interview he even claims to have traveled through time to research for his cameo in Chaplin.
+When Apu returns to his job, Woods leaves to "battle aliens on a faraway planet", and gives a Sure, Let's Go with That reaction when Marge thinks he's talking about another movie.

 Bullock: Naturally, recapturing this fugitive is our top priority.
 Then we can track down the bastards that have been harboring it and punish them brutally.
 I mean, really brutally.
 Weird stuff.
 Butt stuff.